 Stage | Symptoms |

-I | There are no changes to their physical activity.
-The person’s physical activity does not cause tiredness, palpitations, or shortness of breath. |
+I | There are no changes to a person’s physical activity.
+Their physical activity does not cause tiredness, palpitations, or shortness of breath. |

 II | The person feels slightly limited in terms of physical activity.
-The person is comfortable when at rest.
-Their normal physical activity leads to tiredness, palpitations, and shortness of breath. |
+They are comfortable when at rest.
+Their usual physical activity leads to tiredness, palpitations, and shortness of breath. |

 III | The person feels substantially limited in terms of physical activity.
-The person is comfortable at rest.
-Physical activities that should be less tiring than their daily tasks cause fatigue, palpitations, or shortness of breath. |
+They are comfortable at rest.
+Physical activities that should be less tiring than daily tasks cause fatigue, palpitations, or shortness of breath. |

-IV | The person is unable to carry out any kind of activity without discomfort.
-The person experiences symptoms of heart failure at rest.
-If they try any kind of physical activity, their discomfort increases. |
+IV | The person is unable to carry out any activity without discomfort.
+They experience symptoms of heart failure when at rest.
+If they try any physical activity, their discomfort increases. |

 The second way of classifying stages of heart failure involves an objective assessment of cardiovascular disease:

-Stage | Objective Assessment |
+Stage | Objective assessment |

-A | The person is at risk for heart failure without objective signs or symptoms of heart failure.
-There are no symptoms and the person does not feel limited in their usual physical activities. |
+A | The person is at risk for heart failure without objective signs or symptoms.
+There are no symptoms, and the person is not limited in their usual physical activities. |

 B | There is objective evidence of some structural heart disease.
 The person is without signs or symptoms of heart failure. |

 C | There is objective evidence of structural heart disease.
-The person has current or prior symptoms of heart failure |
+The person has current or prior symptoms of heart failure. |

-D | There is objective evidence of advanced heart failure The person feels severely limited.
+D | There is objective evidence of advanced heart failure.
+The person feels severely limited.
 The person experiences symptoms even when they are at rest. |

 According to the